lizhanmit/learning-notes/kafka-note/kafka-note.md

 The message log can be compacted in two ways:

-- Coarse-grained: Log compacted by time
+- coarse-grained: log compacted by time
-- Fine-grained: Log compacted by message
+- fine-grained: log compacted by message

 ---